Skip Navigation

 CREDIT LINE Charles Edwin Wilbour Fund

-PROVENANCE Archaeological provenance not yet documented; by 1911, acquired by Octave Borelli Bey of Egypt and France; between 1911 and 1927, provenance not yet documented; by 1927, acquired by Alphonse Kann of Paris, France; January 6, 1927, sold at the American Art Galleries, “The Alphonse Kann collection”, lot 54; between 1927 and 1943, provenance not yet documented; by 1943, acquired by the Brummer Gallery, New York, NY; 1943, purchased from the Brummer Gallery by the Brooklyn Museum.
+PROVENANCE Archaeological provenance not yet documented; by 1911, acquired by Octave Borelli Bey of Egypt and France; between 1911 and 1927, provenance not yet documented; by 1927, acquired by Alphonse Kann of Paris, France; January 6, 1927, purchased at American Art Galleries, “The Alphonse Kann collection”, lot 54 by the Brummer Gallery, New York, NY; August 18, 1943, purchased from the Brummer Gallery (N1153) by the Brooklyn Museum.

 Provenance FAQ